Reach for the Top: Format

 Reach questions include "snappers" that open and close each round of gameplay, which can be answered by any of the four players on either team.
 There are also "Who am I?" or "What am I?" questions and "shootout" questions, also open to any player.
 "Relay" questions are directed at only one of the teams, and "assigned" questions are directed to a single player.
 Questions are typically worth ten points, but can be worth up to forty points.
 Points are not deducted for a wrong answer.
 If a player on one team answers incorrectly, the question is then open for only players of the opposite team to answer.

 Each game lasts for three rounds, with one-minute breaks in between.
-As of 2009-2010, each game consists of 86 questions, plus four sudden-death tiebreakers in the case of a tie game after regulation.
-Contestants may answer a question before the reading of it is completed; however, a correct, anticipated guess does not earn extra points.
+As of 2009–2010, each game consists of 86 questions, plus four sudden-death tiebreakers in the case of a tie game after regulation.
+Contestants may answer a question before the reading of it is completed.
+A correct but anticipated guess does not earn extra points.

 The tournament is divided into three different levels.
 At the regional level, local high school teams compete against each other to determine who goes on to the provincial level.
 The winners of the provincial championships then go on to the National Reach for the Top tournament.
 The winning team is then declared the national champions.

 Some districts also have "Intermediate" level competitions, where the questions are written with a lower level of difficulty to provide experience to new, younger players.
 Intermediate level champions do not move on to national finals.